satyrius/mtgforge/README.md

     ./manage.py syncdb
     ./manage.py migrate

+Then load fixtures and get card sets list from Gatherer:

+    ./manage.py loaddata data_provider
+    ./manage.py fetch_sets -a

-Our frontenders say: "CoffeeScript is awesome!".
+And a little bit happyness for frond-end developers.
+They say: "CoffeeScript is awesome!".
 So you have to install all stack including Node.js.

     brew install nodejs
     curl http://npmjs.org/install.sh | sh
     npm install -g coffee-script

-Then load fixtures and get card sets list from Gatherer:

-    ./manage.py loaddata data_provider
-    ./manage.py fetch_sets -a
+And they like SASS too.
+Do not forget to include your gems binaries dir into PATH.

+    gem install compass

 ## Tools